What are Aftermarket Auctions?

 Once you have found a domain name or auction you wish to participate in, you need to login to Netfleet and navigate to that auction.
 Follow the Join hyperlink next to each domain name, and you will be guided through a simple 1 minute set up.
 This is free, however is needed to capture your business details so in the event of successfully winning an auction for a domain name, the transfer in to the your name is conducted in a speedy manner.
 Once you have entered these details, you can bid on any Aftermarket Auction on Netfleet.
 Please note, the starting/minimum bid for all domain names in the Aftermarket Auctions in $10 AUD.

-All bids in the Aftermarket Auctions are proxy/automatic bids, except where a reserve price has not yet been met, whereby the bid will be fixed.
+There are three types of bids in the Auctions, proxy/automatic bids, fixed bids and buy now.
 Proxy/automatic bidding (common in many online auctions such as eBay) means you enter the maximum you are prepared to pay for a domain name, and the system will automatically bid up on your behalf, only ever $1 more than the next highest offer.
-Fixed bids (where the reserve has not been met), will enter the exact bid amount as your only bid.
+Fixed bids (where the reserve has not been met), will enter the exact bid amount as your bid.

 What is the Buy Now button?